sinablk/sinablk.github.io/_drafts/2019-01-29-what-is-statistical-learning.markdown

 tags: [statistics, machine_learning, statistical_learning]
 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---
+> This is the first in a series of posts

 In N-dimensional simplex noise, the squared kernel summation radius $r^2$ is $\frac 1 2$ for all values of N. This is because the edge length of the N-simplex $s = \sqrt {\frac {N} {N + 1}}$